MarianaAzedo/hospitalmenu/README.md

 # BugTracker CBWA

-> This is a bugtracker example.
+> This is my final project to my masters in computing at CCT

 ## Table of contents